bkobby25/ADA-fall-project/README.md

 This analysis was completed as part of an applied epidemiology and data analysis assignment using R.

 #Files Included
-HNC1_Kobby.txt – Dataset used for the project HNC_analysis.R – Main R script for data cleaning, modeling, and visualization README.md – Project documentation (this file)
+HNC1_Kobby.txt – Dataset used for the project (sent to email) HNC_analysis.R – Main R script for data cleaning, modeling, and visualization README.md – Project documentation (this file)